iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 }
 ```

-You can use the `accountId` to identify the given account via `AccountManager.getAccount(accountId)`.
+Alternatively you can use `account.listOutputs()` to get all outputs that are stored in the account, or `account.listUnspentOutputs()`, to get only unspent outputs.

 ### 6. Enable Withdrawals